khpf88/Lisa-AI-Voice-Assistant/doc/architecture.md

 ## Current Architecture (Lisa as a Voice I/O Service)

 In this refined architecture, Lisa's primary role is to act as a dedicated Voice Input/Output (I/O) Service.
-It handles the real-time, two-way voice interaction, including Speech-to-Text (STT) and Text-to-Speech (TTS), and can optionally perform its own LLM processing.
-It is designed to be consumed by a central Orchestration Service or other applications.
+It handles the real-time, two-way voice interaction, including Speech-to-Text (STT) and Text-to-Speech (TTS).
+Lisa now communicates with a central Orchestration Service (Mickey) for intelligent responses.

 ```mermaid
 graph TD